Battle of Stirling Bridge

-The Battle of Stirling Bridge (Blàr Drochaid Shruighlea) was a battle of the First War of Scottish Independence.
-On 11 September 1297, the forces of Andrew Moray and William Wallace defeated the combined English forces of John de Warenne, 6th Earl of Surrey, and Hugh de Cressingham near Stirling, on the Riva Forth.
+The Battle of Stirling Bridge (Blàr Drochaid Shruighlea) was fought during the First War of Scottish Independence.
+On 11 September 1297, the forces of Andrew Moray and William Wallace defeated the combined English forces of John de Warenne, 6th Earl of Surrey, and Hugh de Cressingham near Stirling, on the River Forth.

 Background

 In 1296, John de Warenne, 6th Earl of Surrey, defeated John Comyn, Earl of Buchan in the Battle of Dunbar.
 King John Balliol surrendered to King Edward I of England at Brechin on 10 July, and the Scottish landholders were made to acknowledge Edward's overlordship.
 In 1297, Moray initiated a revolt in northern Scotland and by the late summer, controlled Urquhart, Inverness, Elgin, Banff and Aberdeen.
 Wallace joined Moray in September near Dundee, and they marched to Stirling.
 Stirling, in the words of Stuart Reid, was "traditionally regarded as the key to Scotland."
 Meanwhile, Surrey had joined Cressingham in July and both had arrived at Stirling by 9 September 1297.
 By then, Moray and Wallace had already occupied Abbey Craig.